|

 handling will prevent injuries.
 Furthermore, struggling can cause a weak

-Hold the cat firmly against your body with its rear feet pressed out
+firmly against your body with its rear feet

 Cooperative Cat,